Idaho's ban on youth gender-affirming care has families desperately scrambling for solutions

 The ruling will hold while lawsuits against the law proceed through the lower courts, although the two transgender teens who sued to challenge the law will still be able to obtain care.

 At least 24 states have adopted bans on gender-affirming care for minors in recent years, and most of them face legal challenges.
-Twenty other states are currently enforcing the bans.
-Montana’s law is not being enforced because of a ruling from a state judge.
+Twenty of those states besides Idaho are currently enforcing the bans.

 Monday’s ruling was the first time the U.S. Supreme Court waded into the issue.
 The court’s 6-3 ruling steered clear of whether the ban itself is constitutional.
 Instead, the justices went deep into whether it’s appropriate to put enforcement of a law on hold for everyone, or just those who sue over it, while it works its way through the courts.

-Note: This story was first published on April 16, 2024.
-It was updated on April 18, 2024, to make clear that the 20 states enforcing bans on gender-affirming care for minors are in addition to Idaho and all are among the 24 that have passed laws imposing the bans.